Myth Busting: How Will DPI™ Impact My Day as a Provider?

 - Red-Carpet Exits to ensure patients leave with all their needs met (also reducing the need for call backs or emails)

-In Conclusion: We hope that this article has addressed the myths that DPI™ increases your patient load, that the Midway Knock is intrusive to patients, and that DPI™ will increase provider burnout.
-We also hope we’ve emphasized that DPI™ will change your working habits and workflows—for the better.
+In Conclusion: We hope this article has addressed the myths that DPI™ increases your patient load, that the Midway Knock is intrusive to patients, and that DPI™ will increase provider burnout.
+We also hope we’ve emphasized that DPI™ will improve efficiency and change your workflows—for the better.
 As Tony Robbins states, “Change happens when the pain of staying the same is greater than the pain of change.”
-If burnout is getting you down, article two in this series will address how new DPI™ workflows can cut through the pain of change.
+If burnout is getting you down, article two in this series will address how new DPI™ can cut through the pain of change.
+Click here to start implementing efficiencies with DPI™ in your clinical team today.

 [i] Sinksy, Christine, MD.
 Willard-Grace, Rachel, MPH.
 Schutzbank, Andrew, MD.
 “In Search of Joy in Practice: A Report of 23 High Functioning Primary Care Practices.”
 Annals of Family Medicine. www.annfammed.org Vol 11, No. 3, May/June, 2013.